Ekojo12/Attrition-Analysis/README.md

 - Power BI
     1. This is the major tool used for analysis
     2. The tool used for visualization

-### Data Cleaning and Preparation
----
-The data shared had already been cleaned.

 ### Exploratory Data Analysis